 - Under the Canopy strives to produce clothing that is better for the environment and for you.

 More slow fashion brands to look out for are Reformation, Amour Vert, Eileen Fischer, Everlane, Pact, ThredUp, Asket, Kotn, Outdoor Voices.

-Some retailers and manufacturers have started introducing “green lines” with H&M bringing in a “Conscious Exclusive Collection” that uses more sustainable materials like ECONYL.
+Some retailers and manufacturers have started introducing “green lines” with H&M bringing in a “Conscious Exclusive Collection”.
+It uses more sustainable materials like ECONYL.
 (Econyl is regenerated nylon from fishing nets, industrial nylon waste and fabric scraps that have been turned into new materials).

 Slow fashion brands are on the increase, but we still have a long way to go to change the fast fashion environment.

 If you have any questions or suggestions about sustainable slow fashion brands, please leave your comments and questions below and I will get back to you.